 Revolutions do not sit well with the teaching profession.
 We are a conservative lot.
+We resist change.
+We have seen too many instant solutions, too many grand plans.

 And, to make matters worse, many of us cannot bear the thought that the children we are teaching probably know more about computers than we do.
 We prefer to be in charge, not dependent on fuses that fuse, electricity that fails without warning, software that inexplicably does not perform as expected.
 There is nothing more reliable than a piece of chalk, we believe.